Located 95 miles south

 of Louisville, Kentucky, just east of Campbellsville and north of Green River Lake, Bear and Thistle Farm is

-centered on 20 acres of hilltop pasture, graced by two small ponds and surrounded by more than 100 acres of eastern mixed
+centered on 25 acres of lush hilltop pasture, graced by two small ponds and surrounded by more than 100 acres of eastern mixed

 They used to call these self-sufficient farms "subsistence" farms,